SCHEME OVERVIEW

 BUILT FOR DEVELOPMENT

-UCEM is delighted to announce the launch of a new Board Apprentice Scheme.
-This scheme will give up to two alumni the opportunity to join the Board of Trustees for a one year term each year.
+UCEM is delighted to re-launch its Board Apprentice Scheme for recruitment.
+This scheme gives up to two alumni the opportunity to join the Board of Trustees for a two-year term each year.
+First launched back in 2021, this will be the second iteration of the scheme and will be open for applications until 30 June 2023.

 RESPONSIBILITIES